skx/yal/README.md

 ## Benchmark

-There is a simple benchmark included, comparing the time taken to run 100! in pure golang, and in our interpreted lisp.
+There is a simple benchmark included within this repository, computing the factorial of 100, to run this execute:

-To run this:

 ```sh
 $ go test -run=Bench -bench=.